 - 1/2 cup oats (not instant, GF if needed)

 - 1/2 cup whole wheat flour (or oat/rice flour for gluten free)

 Use a fork or wooden spoon to mash the beans.
 Stir in the oats, flour, salsa, salt, and pepper.

 Check out the mixture.
-If it is too dry, add a touch more salsa.
+If it is too dry, add a touch more salsa, about one tablespoon at a time.
 If it is too wet, add more flour.